Help for New Contact Lens Wearers

 Tips for Safe and Successful Contact Lens Wear

-Unless specifically approved by your doctor, DO NOT SLEEP IN YOUR CONTACTS.
-The risk of corneal ulcers -- which can be sight threatening -- is ten times greater in patients who wear soft contact lenses day and night.
+The risk of corneal ulcers — which can be sight threatening — is ten times greater in patients who sleep in their contacts.

 Progressive Eye Care